 About the region

 Angove Conservation Park preserves one of the last remaining stands of remnant drooping sheoak and southern cypress pine open woodlands within the Adelaide foothills.
-The park is home to 142 native plant species and provides a specialized habitat for animals that require dense vegetation to survive.
+The park is home to 142 native plant species and provides a specialised habitat for animals that require dense vegetation to survive.
 Several species of reptiles, along with mammals such as ringtail and brush-tailed possums, bats, and 74 species of birds, can be found here.
 Dogs are not permitted in the park.

-Explore Safe
+Explore safe

 Let someone know